Non-return valves or check valves

 The sectional view shows a check valve with a cone as a closing element which is pressed by the spring onto the seat of the housing.
 The pressure required to move the closure member against the spring can be referred to as the opening pressure.
 This depends on the chosen spring and the area of conical surface and is usually between 0.5 and 3 bar.

 Application hydraulic non-return valve

-Mounted parallel to the throttle point: only in the direction A to B you have a throttling.
+Example 3: Instelled parallel to a throttle: Only in the direction A to B you have a throttling.
 In the reverse direction the check valve opens.

 Unlockable non-return valve

 This shut-off valve can be unlocked via a pilot line in the reverse direction.
 The functioning is as follows:

 If the port A has high pressure and lthe port B low pressure, so is the valve is in the forward direction.
 If the pressure conditions changes (port A on low pressure), the main poppet is held by the spring and the system pressure on its seat.

 By pressurizing the control port X the pilot piston pushes the main poppet off its seat.
 Now, the oil can also flow from B to A. They say, the valve is now "unlocked".

 Note: To ensure that the locking mechanism of the pilot-operated shut-off valve also closes reliably in the middle position of the directional control valve, the control port x must be relieved.
 Then the spring can press the cone against its seat.
 In the example above, both ports (A and B) of the directional control valve are connected to the return line (tank) in the middle position.

 Application: The main application is to secure and shut-off under load (for example the lifting platforms).
 For maximum safety and in consideration of the leakage these type of valves should be mounted close to the cylinder.